betawave/kodama/README.md

 Project Agenda:
 1. Implement a very basic tree Kodama and CLI editor frontend to evaluate most abstract editing experience.
    For further reasoning of this step see [TODO]().
 After evaluation either:
-    1. stop project if not promising
+    1. stop project if not promisi
     2. continue with 2. if interesting
 2. Implement a Rust-Kodama and integrate it into Emacs
 3. Reimplement the Rust-Kodama using the initial Rust-Kodama (i.e. bootstrap).